yyang-pplus/yyang-pplus.github.io/_posts/2018-12-21-manage-and-use-ldap-servers-without-rootdn.md

 # Solution

-The solution is actually pretty simple, we just use the same **authentication DN** for root or sudo users of the OS in the place of where rootDN usually is.
+The solution is actually pretty simple, just use the same **authentication DN** for root or sudo users of the OS in the place of where rootDN usually is.

 ```bash
 $ sudo ldapmodify -Y EXTERNAL -H ldapi:// -Q <<EOF